CogStack/CogStack-NiFi/docs/deploy/services.md

 For more information on available services resources, please see [README](../services/README.md) in `services` directory.

+### Bio-YODIE
+[Bio-YODIE](https://github.com/GateNLP/Bio-YODIE) is a named entity linking application build using [GATE NLP](https://gate.ac.uk/) suite ([publication](https://arxiv.org/abs/1811.04860)).

+The application files are stored in [`nlp-services/applications/bio-yodie/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services/applications/bio-yodie) directory.

+The Bio-Yodie service configuration is stored in [`nlp-services/applications/bio-yodie/config/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nlp-services/applications/bio-yodie/config) directory - the key service configuration properties are defined in `application.properties` file.

 ### GATE

+**Important**
+Please note that this application is provided just as a proof-of-concept of running GATE applications.

+This simple application implements annotation of common drugs and medications.
+It was created using [GATE NLP](https://gate.ac.uk/sale/tao/splitch13.html) suite and uses GATE ANNIE Gazetteer plugin.
+The application was been created in GATE Developer studio and exported into `gapp` format.
+This application is hence ready to be used by GATE and is stored in `nlp-services/applications/drug-app/gate` directory as `drug.gapp` alongside the used resources.

+The list of drugs and medications to annotate is based on a publicly available list of FDA-approved drugs and active ingredients.
+The data can be downloaded directly from [Drugs@FDA database](https://www.fda.gov/drugs/informationondrugs/ucm079750.htm).

+This applications is being run using a NLP Service runner application that uses internally [GATE Embedded](https://gate.ac.uk/family/embedded.html) (for running GATE applications) and exposes a REST API.
+The NLP Service necessary configuration files are stored in `nlp-services/applications/drug-app/config/` directory - the key service configuration properties are defined in `application.properties` file.

+If you would like to build the docker image with already initialized NLP application, service and necessary resources bundled, please use provided `Dockerfile` in the `nlp-services/applications/drug-app/` directory.

 To deploy an example GATE NLP Drug names extraction application as a service, type:
 ```
 make start-nlp-gate